Michelangelo (Teenage Mutant Ninja Turtles): Spelling

 The character's name was originally spelled as "Michaelangelo", with an additional "a".
 This spelling was used until 2001 with Volume 4 of the comic series from Mirage Studios when the spelling was officially changed to "Michelangelo".
 The 1996 anime also used the "Michelangelo" spelling.
 On the TMNT 2007 movie teaser poster featuring Michelangelo, the character's name is spelled "Michaelangelo", though the movie uses the proper spelling of the name in its credits.

 Klunk

 Klunk is Michelangelo's pet cat.
 He first appeared in the Michelangelo microseries, and was hit by a car and died in the Tales of the TMNT vol. 2 issue 9.
 Shortly after, the Turtles discovered that Klunk had mated and had kittens with an alley cat.

 Klunk also appears in a few episodes of the 2003 cartoon, starting with The Christmas Aliens.
-Based on the revamped character designs in the Back to the Sewer season, this version of Klunk appears to be female, whereas the Klunk from the Mirage comic was confirmed to be male.
+Based on the revamped character designs in the Back to the Sewer season, this version of Klunk appears to be female, whereas the Klunk from the Mirage comics was confirmed to be male.